 - urinary tract infections

-- STIs, such as chlamydia or gonorrhoea
+- sexually transmissible infections (STIs), such as chlamydia or gonorrhoea

 - recent genito-urinary surgery, including prostatectomy (the surgical removal of all or part of the prostate gland)

-- the use of urinary catheters
+- the use of a urinary catheter

 - some congenital kidney and bladder problems.

 If left untreated, acute epididymitis can lead to a range of complications, including:

 - chronic epididymitis – the inflammation can become persistent, even when there is no bacterial infection present